tkphd/pfhub-bm1-variations/README.md

 # Variations on the PFHub BM 1 Initial Conditions

-Source code (Python and Jupyter) for PFHub BM 1a (periodic spinodal decomposition) using Steppyngstounes and a semi-implicit spectral solver, with variations on the initial condition.
+Source code (Python and Jupyter) for PFHub BM 1a (spinodal decomposition with periodic boundary conditions) using [Steppyngstounes][steppyngstounes] and a semi-implicit spectral solver, with variations on the initial condition.

 * **ori** is the "original" IC, not periodic at all at the boundaries.
 * **per** is a purely periodic IC, with coefficients replaced by even multiples